New Tariffs

 Our goal has always been to clearly communicate pricing policies.
 Now, we’re extending that to how tariffs affect your total price.
 Here’s how we’re evolving our website.

 • We’ve enhanced our website to calculate and display “import fees” when necessary.
 (Just view your shopping cart.)
-Yes, we’re passing along some of the tariffs and surcharges that we have to pay.

 Why are we passing along costs?